Brief Interviews with Hideous Men: Performances and adaptations

 The book has been adapted numerous times for stage and screen.

 In August 2000, 12 of the "Interviews" were adapted into a stage play (Hideous Men) by Dylan McCullough, marking the first theatrical adaptation of any of Wallace's works.
 McCullough directed the premiere at the New York International Fringe Festival.

 John Krasinski adapted and directed a 2009 film version of the "Brief Interviews" stories.
 Julianne Nicholson plays Sara Quinn, the interviewer unnamed in the stories.

 Also in 2009, Hachette Audio released an abridged audiobook production of the book read by an ensemble cast similar to that of Krasinski's film, including Krasinski, Will Arnett, Bobby Cannavale, Chris Messina, Corey Stoll, Will Forte, and the author.

 In August 2012, British artists Andy Holden and David Raymond Conroy presented a stage adaptation of the book at the ICA, London, which later toured to Arnolfini, Bristol.
 The production adapted four of the interviews and one short story using a variety of multimedia techniques, and contained new music by the Grubby Mitts.

 A stage production adapting 21 of the interviews and stories, titled "Brief Interviews with Hideous Men", was directed by David McGuff for Yellow Lab Productions.
 The production ran three nights, August 28–30, 2014, at the Hill Country Arts Foundation's Point Theater on the Elizabeth Huth Coates indoor stage.

 In 2021, the book was adapted for the stage in a German-language production titled Kurze Interviews mit fiesen Männern – 22 Arten der Einsamkeit.
 The production was staged at the Schauspielhaus Zürich and directed by Yana Ross.

 Translation

-The book has been translated into Italian, Spanish, Polish, Turkish, Portuguese, Czech, Finnish, Greek, German, Russian, Dutch, Serbian, French, Croatian and Hebrew.
+The book has been translated into Italian, Spanish, Polish, Turkish, Portuguese, Czech, Finnish, Greek, German, Georgian, Russian, Dutch, Serbian, French, Croatian and Hebrew.